mrrmrn/Stochastic_PredNet/README.md

 # Stochastic_PredNet

-Data and code repository for the paper
+Repository for codes and a sample of data for the paper:

 "Coupling a neural network with a spatial dowscaling procedure to improve probabilistic nowcast for urban rain radars"

-submitted for pubblication to MDPI journal : "Remote Sensing"
+submitted for pubblication to MDPI journal : "Remote Sensing".

+To get access to the full data set, please contact the authors of the article sending an email to marino.marrocu@crs4.it

 After installing torch and pysteps library with pip: